This blog post is all about the best Emily Henry books to read.

 Emily Henry is a go-to author for me.
-I’ve read every romance novel Emily Henry has ever written and just recently read her newest release, Funny Story.
+I’ve read every romance novel Emily Henry has ever written and just recently read her newest release, Great Big Beautiful Life.

 I’ve noticed that Emily Henry’s books get better with each new publication.
-As her most recent two books were 5-star reads for me, I can’t wait to see what she comes up with next.
+As her most recent books were either 4 or 5-star reads for me, I can’t wait to see what she comes up with next.

 If you’re in the mood for a really good romance novel to read on your summer holiday, look no further.